Zev Leff

 Zev Leff (זאב לף) is an American-born Haredi rabbi, educator, author, and speaker.
-After serving as rabbi of the Young Israel of Greater Miami, Florida, for nine years, he and his family moved to Moshav Matityahu, Israel, in 1983, where he is the mara d'asra (rabbinic communal leader).
+After serving as rabbi of the Young Israel of Greater Miami, Florida, for nine years, he and his family moved to Moshav Matityahu, an Israeli settlement in the West Bank, in 1983, where he is the mara d'asra (rabbinic communal leader).

 Early life and education

 Zev Leff was born in Bronx, New York, to a Jewish family.
 His parents and grandparents were all American-born.
 He attended public school and an Orthodox Talmud Torah in the afternoons.
 After his family moved to North Miami Beach, Florida, he attended a Conservative Hebrew school run by religious teachers, who convinced him to transfer to a yeshiva.
 He was accepted at the Hebrew Academy of Greater Miami and subsequently attended the Mesivta of Greater Miami.
 He was a Talmid of Rabbi Berel Wein.

 At age 17 he progressed to the Telshe yeshiva in Cleveland, Ohio, where he received his rabbinic ordination and became a close talmid (student) of Rabbi Mordechai Gifter.

 In 1968, he married Rivkah Minkoff of Ellenville, New York.
 The couple settled in Cleveland, where Leff studied in the Telshe kollel for the next six years.
 He also taught in the Yavneh girls' high school and seminary.